 The Corporation, with the approval of its Shareholders, has established the Stock Option Plan.
-The number of Common Shares reserved for issuance under the Stock Option Plan and all other security-based compensation arrangements of the Corporation (including the Share Award Plan) in aggregate shall not exceed 14% of the total number of issued and outstanding Common Shares from time to time.
-As of March 26, 2024, there were 7,031,133 Common Shares issuable pursuant to outstanding Options; nil Common Shares issuable pursuant to outstanding PSAs; and 397,300 Common Shares issuable pursuant to outstanding RSAs, collectively representing approximately 9.8% of the total number of Common Shares issued and outstanding.
-Accordingly, an aggregate of 3,130,335 Common Shares, being approximately 4.2% of the outstanding Common Shares are unallocated and available for future grants of Options and Share Awards as of March 26, 2024.
+The number of Common Shares reserved for issuance under the Stock Option Plan and all other security based compensation arrangements of the Corporation (including the Share Award Plan) in aggregate shall not exceed 14% of the total number of issued and outstanding Common Shares from time to time.
+As of June 18, 2025, there were 6,796,082 Common Shares issuable pursuant to outstanding Options; nil Common Shares issuable pursuant to outstanding PSAs; and 571,784 Common Shares issuable pursuant to outstanding RSAs, collectively representing approximately 7.6% of the total number of Common Shares issued and outstanding.
+Accordingly, an aggregate of 6,156,417 Common Shares, being approximately 6.4% of the outstanding Common Shares are unallocated and available for future grants of Options and Share Awards as of June 18, 2025.

-Under the Stock Option Plan, the Board of Directors or the Compensation Committee may from time to time designate directors, officers, employees of, or consultants to, the Corporation or any subsidiary of the Corporation (such persons being "Eligible Persons") to whom Options may be granted and the number of Options to be granted to each.
+Under the Stock Option Plan, the Board or the Compensation Committee may from time to time designate directors, officers, employees of, or consultants to, the Corporation or any subsidiary of the Corporation (such persons being "Eligible Persons") to whom Options may be granted and the number of Options to be granted to each.